Chernivtsi: West Ukrainian People's Republic

 During the 19th and early 20th century, Chernivtsi became a center of both Ukrainian and Romanian national movements.
 In 1908, it was the site of the first Yiddish language conference, the Czernowitz Conference, coordinated by Nathan Birnbaum.
 In 1910, Romanians and Ukrainians were almost in equal numbers with the Romanians concentrated mainly in the south and the Ukrainians mainly in the north.
 When Austria-Hungary dissolved in 1918 after its defeat in World War I, two years of political uncertainty followed.
 During the short period of time, West Ukrainian People's Republic, was proclaimed in Lviv on 1 November 1918.
-Prior to that, on 14/27th Of october, 1918 Ukrainian Bukovina executive committee was created, a constituent assembly to whom the Austrian governor of the province subsequently handed power.
-In November, committee took power and controlled the Ukrainian part of Bukovina, constituting of Northern Bukovina, and including the city of Chernivtsi, Zastavna, Vashkivtsi, Vyzhnytsia.
+Prior to that, on 14/27 October 1918 Ukrainian Bukovina executive committee was created, a constituent assembly to whom the Austrian governor of the province subsequently handed power.
+In November, committee took power and controlled the Ukrainian part of Bukovina, consisting of Northern Bukovina, and including the city of Chernivtsi, Zastavna, Vashkivtsi, Vyzhnytsia.